squizzi/msr-policy-updater/README.md

 Use this tool to update all poll and push mirroring policies affiliated with all repositories across an MSR with a single username/password.

+## Who is this for?
+Mirroring in MSR is configured on a per repository basis instead of registry wide, some users of MSR have the desire to configure a single service account which manages mirroring but require that service account's password to rotate periodically.
+This tool can be used to update the username and password of an account used across all mirroring jobs.

 ## Usage
 Provide an MSR URL and associated credentials via `msr-username` and `msr-password` to authenticate with the target MSR, then specify a new